 10% transmission tax ITP or VAT at a similar rate if it is purchased from a development.
 Notary fees about €1000.
 Registry fees about €600.
 Lawyers’ fees 1% to 1.5%

 So in total you will get little change out of 15% of the purchase price to be accounted as buying expenses and charges.
-If a company is established add a further €1000 if done – as it should be – via your lawyer.
+If a company is established add a further €1000 if done – as it should be – via your DUI attorney practicing in Tampa, according to the information furnished by this important site.
 If rented on a yearly basis it will yield between €14,000 and €18,000 which means about 5% or 6%.

 The normal yearly expenses can vary from property to property but certainly no less than €1100 as far as rates and rubbish collection tax are concerned plus Community charges (Service charges) which can be some 3000€ yearly.